A 7.0 magnitude earthquake hits Alaska, briefly triggering tsunami warning

 SIGN UP HERE FOR BREAKING ALERTS FROM NBC NEWS

+"There is major infrastructure damage across Anchorage," according to a statement from the Anchorage Police Department.
+"Many homes and buildings are damaged.
+Many roads and bridges are closed.
+Stay off the roads if you don’t need to drive.
+Seek a safe shelter.
+Check on your surroundings and loved ones."

-"Reports of road damage have been confirmed, including International Airport Road," Ted Stevens Anchorage International Airport said from its official Twitter account, adding that drivers should take "extreme caution."
+The Ted Stevens Anchorage International Airport said from its official Twitter account that

-The Anchorage airport said some flights were still arriving and advised travelers to check with their airline for the most up to date information.
+The Ted Stevens Anchorage International Airport said some flights were still arriving and advised travelers to check with their airline for the most up to date information.

 The Anchorage School District posted a message to parents on via its official Twitter account.
 "We hope that everyone is safe after the earthquake.
 We are assessing building safety and damages now," the school district wrote.
 "We will update the community as new information comes in.
 In the meantime, parents and guardians, when you feel it is safe to do so, please pick your children up from school."